 Residents or business owners can also choose whether to attend and ask the question in person or be read out by The Leader at Cabinet meetings or The Mayor at Council meetings.

 Questions will be answered by the most relevant Cabinet member who has special responsibility for the service or topic to which the question relates or one of the Council’s Scrutiny Group Chairmen.

-Questions ahead of the next Full Council meeting on April 26 should be submitted no later than midday on April 16.
+Questions ahead of the next Cabinet meeting should be submitted no later than midday on May 3.